-- A. In all Sectional Tournaments, medals will be awarded to the first, second, third and fourth place boats.
-A plaque will be awarded to the school winner in the Sectional Bass Fishing Tournament.
-Individual medallions will be given to the team participants in the boat catching the largest fish. - B. In the Bass Fishing State Final Tournament, individual medallions will be given to the team participants in the boat catching the largest fish. - C. First, second and third place trophies will be awarded to the school boat winners in the State Final Bass Fishing Team Tournaments.
+In all Regional Tournaments, a plaque will be awarded to the school winner in the Regional Bass Fishing Tournament.
+Individual medallions will be given to the team participants in the boat catching the largest fish.

+In all Sectional Tournaments, medals will be awarded to the first, second, third and fourth place boats.
+A plaque will be awarded to the school winner in the Sectional Bass

+Fishing Tournament.
+Individual medallions will be given to the team participants in the boat catching the largest fish.

+In the Bass Fishing State Final Tournament, Individual medallions will be given to the team participants in the boat catching the largest fish.

+First, second and third place trophies will be awarded to the school boat winners in the State Final Bass Fishing Team Tournaments.
 In addition, medallions will be presented to the first, second and third place team participants.
-The Coach, Superintendent, Principal, and Activities Director of the first, second and third place teams will also receive medallions. - D. Awards Ceremonies: At all tournaments when participants are receiving awards, they shall wear their school's official uniform.
+The Coach, Superintendent, Principal, and Activities Director of the first, second and third place teams will also receive medallions.

+Awards Ceremonies: At all tournaments when participants are receiving awards; they shall wear their school's official uniform.
 No extra clothing, hats, caps, signs, or other adornment shall be worn or carried at the awards ceremony.
 If a contestant fails to wear his/her official school warm-up or uniform, he/she shall not be allowed to participate in the awards ceremony.